MacAllister Rentals

 View Electric Booms

-Straight Telescopic Boom Lifts
+Benefits of Straight Telescopic Boom Lifts

 If you need some serious height, a straight telescopic boom lift may be the best option.
 Their heights range up to 185’7″ with platforms 2’6″ by 6′ or 3′ by 8′ depending on your needs.
 These lifts also come with several different tire options, so they can work on various job sites regardless of the surface.